The Benefactor (1942 film)

-The Benefactor (French: Le bienfaiteur) is a 1942 French drama film directed by Henri Decoin and starring Raimu, Suzy Prim and Pierre Larquey.
+The Benefactor (French: Le bienfaiteur) is a 1942 French crime film directed by Henri Decoin and starring Raimu, Suzy Prim and Pierre Larquey.
+It was shot at the Cité Elgé Studios in Paris.
 The film's sets were designed by the art director Serge Piménoff.

 Synopsis

 This film portrays a man who leads a double life.
 In his home town in the provinces he is a respected citizen, but in Paris he is an underworld gang leader.